utsavk1993/reacthooks/README.md

 1. `useToggle` - Toggle boolean states effortlessly.
 2. `useCounter` - Manage numeric counters with ease.
 3. `usePrevious` - Track the previous value of a state or prop.
+4. `useLocalStorage` - Store, retrieve and reset the value in browser's local storage.

+## 📚 Usage

+To learn more about how to use these hooks, checkout the documentation [HERE](./docs).

 ## 📜 License